AlexsLemonade/training-modules/intro-to-R-tidyverse/00b-debugging_resources.md

 built to take.
 You should check the documentation for that function and look in the `Arguments` section of the help page for what argument the function *does* recognize.
-Remember that arguments and R in general are very sensitive to capitalization and puncutation so even the smallest typo can break your code.
+Remember that arguments and R in general are very sensitive to capitalization and punctuation so even the smallest typo can break your code.
 So for this error, it's particularly important to check the `Arguments` section of the function's documentation.